Versions

 as your version.
 (Ex: v132)

-Section titled “Recovering”What versions can I Recover to?
+Section titled “How can I downgrade/recover my Chromebook?”What versions can I Recover to?

 Section titled “What versions can I Recover to?”On an unmodified device, you can recover to any version within the range your version is currently in.